SpaceWaffle42/blumap_V3/README.md

 # blumap_V3
  Version 3 of Blumap NMAP tool for basic and general scanning of a network.
+ This **IS** a work in progress so expect to find bugs and glitches, please report them in issues.

 ## Installation
 Download NMAP.